ozone4real/pubsueque/README.md

 ## Job level configurations

-You can use active job's configuration methods to set options for a specific job.
+You can use active job's configuration writers to set options for a specific job.
 Alternatively, you can use the `pubsueque_options` writer to set options for the job.
-This would merge with/override jobs set with ActiveJob methods.
+This would merge with/override options set with ActiveJob.

 ```ruby